adlnet/xAPI-Spec/xAPI.md

 <a name="roleofxapi"/>
 # 2.0 Role of the Experience API
-The Experience API is a service that allows for statements of experience (typically learning experiences, but could be any experience) to be delivered to and stored securely in a Learning Record Store.
-The Experience API is dependent on Learning Activity Providers to create and track learning experiences; this specification provides a data model and associated components on how to accomplish these tasks.
+The Experience API is a service that allows for statements of experience to be delivered to and stored securely in a Learning Record Store.
+These statements of experience are typically learning experiences, but the API can address statements of any kind of experience.
+The Experience API is dependent on Learning Activity Providers to create and track these learning experiences; this specification provides a data model and associated components on how to accomplish these tasks.

 Specifically, the Experience API provides:

-- Structure and definition of statement, state, learner, activity and objects, which are the means by which experiences are conveyed by a Learning Activity Provider.
+* Structure and definition of statement, state, learner, activity and objects, which are the means by which experiences are conveyed by a Learning Activity Provider.

-- Data Transfer methods for the storage and retrieval (but not validation) of these objects to/from a Learning Record Store.
+* Data Transfer methods for the storage and retrieval (but not validation) of these objects to/from a Learning Record Store.
 Note that the systems storing or retrieving records need not be Learning Activity Providers.
 LRSs may communicate with other LRSs, or reporting systems.

-- Security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.
+* Security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.

-The Experience API is the first of many potential specifications that will merge to create a higher architecture of online learning and training.
-Authentication services, querying services, visualization services, and personal data services are some examples of additional components that the Experience API is designing to work alongside.
-While the implementation details of these services are not specified here, the Experience API is designed with these components in mind.
+The Experience API is the first of many envisioned technologies that will enable a richer architecture of online learning and training.
+Authentication services, querying services, visualization services, and personal data services are some examples of additional technologies with which the Experience API is designed to support.
+While the implementation details of these services are not specified here, the Experience API is designed with this larger architectural vision in mind.

 <a name="adlrole"/>
 ## 2.1 ADL's Role in the Experience API
-ADL has taken a role of steward and facilitator in the development of the Experience API.
+The Advanced Distributed Learning (ADL) Initiative, under the Office of the Secretary of Defense, stewards and facilitates the development of the
+Experience API since its formal launch in April 2012.
 The Experience API is seen as one piece of the ADL Training and Learning Architecture, which facilitates learning anytime and anywhere.
-ADL views the Experience API as an evolved version of SCORM that can support similar use cases, but can also support many of the use cases gathered by ADL and submitted by those involved in distributed learning which SCORM could not enable.
+ADL views the Experience API as an evolved version of SCORM that can support similar use cases, and also supports many [use cases gathered by ADL](#reqparticipants) which SCORM could not enable.

 <a name="contributors"/>
 ##2.2 Contributors
-My thanks to everyone who contributed to the Experience API project.
+> _"My thanks to everyone who contributed to the Experience API project.
 Many of you have called into the weekly meetings and helped to shape the specification into something that is useful for the entire distributed learning community.
 Many of you assisted in releasing code samples, products, and documentation to